 Lynchburg has operated under a Council/Manager form of government since 1920.
 The City Council, comprised of seven members, is elected for four-year staggered terms of office.
 Lynchburg's City Council has created a vision to guide the community into the next millennium.
 Encouraging innovative approaches and focused, change-ready leadership, City Council's broad vision targets include stable, productive, inspired families; strategic economic development; an integrated education community; and a community environment second to none.

 The City Manager is responsible to the City Council for the effective operation of all government functions.
 Since the early 1990s, the City has been actively engaged in high-performance development, which has resulted in innovative community/city partnerships; customer service improvements; regional visioning; and the increased use of technology in service delivery.
-A direct outcome of this work has been the development of a results-oriented strategy for government that will translate the vision and goals of City Council into an internal strategic plan that provides focus and direction for the organization.
+A direct outcome of this work has been the development of a results-oriented strategy for government that will translate the vision and goals of the City Council into an internal strategic plan that provides focus and direction for the organization.